INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ???

-When decision a machine-learning system, we need to think about how the predictions are used.
+First, when designing a machine-learning system, we need to think about how the predictions are used.
 Errors mean different things in different application contexts.

 The amount of operational risk changes the deal.
 When decided which